Invoking the BSR APIs

 request header with a schema of Bearer

-, and that will authenticate your request with a BSR.
+, and that authenticates your request with a BSR.

 So the final HTTP request headers should look like so: